 It’s no surprise that Japanese culture is one of the most unique and attractive cultures in the world.
 Here are 5 things it teaches us.

-Ultimately, it is the people that make a nation, not the other way round, and the people of Japan are a living example of this.
+Ultimately, it is the people that make a nation, not the other way around, and the people of Japan are a living example of this.
 Though there are countless lessons to be taken away, here is a narrowed-down list featuring five of the most prominent and inspiring things we can learn from Japanese culture.

 1. Mindfulness towards others

 Japanese children are taught from a young age to always consider the well-being of those around them before themselves.
-In fact, many of Japan’s laws revolve around being mindful and helping others, such as not being allowed to talk loudly on the phone while on public transport or having designated queueing lines marked at train stations to prevent pushing and shoving when boarding and alighting from trains.
+In fact, many of Japan’s laws revolve around being mindful and helping others, such as not being allowed to talk loudly on the phone while on public transport or having designated queuing lines marked at train stations to prevent pushing and shoving when boarding and alighting from trains.

-The Japanese attitudes toward mindfulness run deeper than simply obeying laws and trying to avoid prosecution, and involve certain codes that are not necessarily enforced by law, but simply taking on and honoring the traditions and values that have been upheld by ancestors and those before them.
+The Japanese attitudes toward mindfulness run deeper than simply obeying laws and trying to avoid prosecution and involve certain codes that are not necessarily enforced by law, but simply taking on and honoring the traditions and values that have been upheld by ancestors and those before them.
 Such examples include removing one’s shoes when entering households, using honorifics to address people based on their relation to you (e.g. a senior classmate), and bowing as a form of greeting.

 The result of being mindful and considerate of others is a highly efficient society in Japan, where everything is made to cater to the convenience and ease of a rather dense population.
 There’s no doubt that these customs have contributed to Japan’s very low crime rates and an overall deeper understanding of the values of courtesy and integrity.